Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

         super.viewDidLoad()

         // Configure the view.
-        let skView = view as SKView
+        let skView = view as!
+SKView
         skView.multipleTouchEnabled = false

         // Create and configure the scene.